 Washington state law defines domestic violence as almost any criminal act committed by a "family or household member" against another.
 Domestic violence includes five primary categories of abusive behaviors: physical violence, emotional abuse, sexual assault, economic control and neglect.
 Examples of crimes associated with domestic violence include:

-**Note: If you are in an emergency situation call 911. **
+**Note: If you or someone you know are in an emergency situation call 911 immediately.**

 The law requires a police officer responding to an incident of domestic violence to make an arrest if the officer has probable cause to believe that a domestic violence assault or other serious domestic violence offense was committed within the previous four hours.